Abdullatif20/Control-Directions/README.md

    If you click on stop the base will stop.

-   this page is Responsive web design with the mobile and diffrint secreen size.
+this page is Responsive web design with the mobile and different screens size.

    ![Screenshot (324)](https://user-images.githubusercontent.com/86498365/124357563-d414d300-dc24-11eb-9d77-ca251b59a0b5.png)